 Superb.
 Awesome.
 Calm.
 Composed.
 Just generally a great goalkeeper with another great performance.

-Controlling the early stages South took the lead through James early in the first half.
+Controlling the early stages, South took the lead through James early in the first half.
 Whilst it remained close, South controlled the game and ball and were unlucky not to stretch the lead.
-Darren made a fantastic save off a short corner, the rebound going off the cross bar, and the midfield dynamos continued to drive South forward.
-Eventually the breakthrough came; half time 2-0 up, 1.5 games to go.
+Darren made a fantastic save off a short corner, the rebound going off the crossbar, and the midfield dynamos continued to drive South forward.
+Eventually the breakthrough came; half time two-nil up, one-and-a-half games to go.

-Then came the wobble, Kettering started strong and with the wind behind their backs the aerial bombardment began.
-Tom and Stu managed it well at the back but driving into the wind South struggled to really get their game going.
-Eventually Kettering broke through from a short corner and the nervous 15 mins remained.
+Then came the wobble.
+Kettering started strong, and with the wind behind their backs the aerial bombardment began.
+Tom and Stu managed it well at the back but, driving into the wind, South struggled to really get their game going.
+Eventually Kettering broke through from a short corner and a nervous fifteen mins remained.

-South had 3/4 short corners on the bounce but just couldn’t get that crucial goal to kill the game off.
+South had three or four short corners on the bounce but just couldn’t get that crucial goal to kill the game off.
 With only minutes to go James decided to test Tom’s nerves and passed backwards when surely anywhere forwards would have done.
-At times this year South have played the stuff of dreams... with 2 minutes to go this was more like Barcelona with their backs to the wall on a wet Monday night in Stoke!
+At times this year South have played the stuff of dreams… With two minutes to go this was more like Barcelona with their backs to the wall on a wet Monday night in Stoke!

 The M1s dare to dream…